The History Of The Actors’ Group (TAG)

 1994-1995

-Compiling the history of any organization can be a great challenge, particularly when the core group is small and rather than chronicle events, had spent their energy towards merely keeping alive.
+Compiling the history of any organization can be a great challenge, particularly when the core group is small and rather than chronicle events soon after each production was completed, had spent their energy towards merely keeping alive.
 So is the case with TAG.
-As it evolved from a creative curmudgeon to become one of Hawaii's finest community theaters, all TAG could do was focus on its next production, for it had little time for anything else.
-Hence, this history has been cobbled together utilizing the recollection of participants at the time, dog-eared old files containing memorabilia and other forms of information, photos, newspaper articles, and recovered video footage that is often way past its prime if not damaged.
-Nonetheless, these have been the sources to create the history of TAG - The Actors' Group, told in a series of posts chronicling time periods unique to its development.
+As it evolved from a creative curmudgeon to new theater kid on the block and then to becoming one of Hawaii's finest community theaters, all TAG could do was focus on its next production, for it had little time for anything else.
+Hence, this history has been cobbled together utilizing the recollection of participants at the time, dog-eared old files containing memorabilia and other information, photos that fortunately was taken then buried, newspaper articles, and recovered video footage that is often way past its prime if not damaged.
+Nonetheless, these are the sources to create the history of The Actors' Group, told in a series of posts chronicling time periods unique to its development.

 The Move To Yellow Brick Studio